 In the following chapter, I first briefly outline the history of economic inequality.
 Recent research has used new kinds of evidence—from historical social tables and tax data, to skeleton height measurements and village surveys—to sketch the longue durée of economic inequality.
 This historical trajectory introduces the broad patterns of economic inequality, which sociological research has attempted to explain.
 Next, I introduce five classic sociological explanations for the persistence of economic inequality: Marxist, Weberian, Veblenian, Functionalist, and institutionalist.
 These core sociological explanations emphasize different types of inequality (i.e. between big class groups, or as a rank ordering), and examine different mechanisms through which inequality is perpetuated.
 Overall, they delineate the main sociological approaches to the study of economic inequality.
 Finally, I use these sociological explanations to frame and summarize research on rising US earnings inequality, which has been the main empirical site of recent attempts to explain variation in economic inequality.
 I also briefly consider research on the effects of inequality, again in the context of rising US wage inequality.
 Throughout these last two sections, I emphasize ways that the five core sociological explanations for inequality have shaped recent empirical research.
 In doing so, I identify the distinctively sociological contributions to the analysis of economic inequality.

-Since the 1970s, reduced antitrust enforcement and corporate restructuring have strengthened the power of large corporate buyers over their suppliers.
+Since the 1970s, corporate restructuring has shifted more and more workers into workplaces substantially reliant on outside corporate buyers.
 During the same period, wages for U.S. workers have stagnated.
-Standard theories of wage determination allow bargaining power to affect wages within firms, but assume that competitive pricing allocates resources between different firms.
-In contrast, theories of economic segmentation and rent-sharing predict that powerful buyers can demand decreases in suppliers’ wages.
-Panel data on publicly traded companies show that dependence on large buyers decreases suppliers’ wages and accounts for 10% of the decline in wage growth in nonfinancial firms since the 1970s.
-These negative wage effects are larger when suppliers rely on one rather than multiple large buyers and as suppliers depend on large buyers for a longer time.
+Standard theories of wage determination allow bargaining power to affect wages within companies, but assume that competitive pricing allocates resources between different companies.
+I extend organizational theories of wage determination to between-organization interactions and I predict that powerful buyers can demand decreases in suppliers’ wages.
+Panel data on publicly traded companies shows that dependence on large buyers decreases suppliers’ wages and accounts for 10% of the decline in wage growth in nonfinancial firms since the 1970s.
 Instrumental variables analysis of mergers among buyers confirms that wage decreases result from strengthened buyer power.
 These findings document how networked production grew in tandem with consolidation among large buyers.
 The spread of unequal bargaining relations between corporate buyers and their suppliers slowed wage growth for workers.